davidmalcolm/gcc-python-plugin/docs/cfg.rst

-Working with Functions and Control Flow Graphs
+Working with functions and control flow graphs
 ==============================================

 Many of the plugin events are called for each function within the source code